Think-and-Dev/gitbook-docs-test/docs/integration/minting-rdocs.md

 moc.mintStableTokenVendors(resTokenToMint - fees, vendorAccount);
 ```

 You can send it immediately to you so you can start using it right away.
-In order to do this you should add a few more lines similar to the ones before, only that you will have to use the DoC token.
+In order to do this you should add a few more lines similar to the ones before, only that you will have to use the StableToken token.
 ​
 This will leave you with a contract similar to the following
 ​